cleveard/BiblioTech/docs/index.md

 BiblioTech is an application for keeping track of your books.
 It keeps a list of books you enter and allows you to organize, filter, sort and print the list.

+BiblioTech uses tags to organize you books.
+You assign tags to books and then you can filter using the tags.
+You can filter based on whether a book has or doesn't have a specific set of tags.

 Click these links to learn how to use BiblioTech:

 - [Adding books to your book list](topics/add-books.html)